ashkanvg/cuJSON/readme.md

 **NOTE**: Possible [dataset name]s are {`nspl`, `wiki`, `walmart`, `google_map`, `twitter`, `bestbuy`}.

-4. Your results is ready.
+4. Your results are ready.
 It will print out the following results:
 ```
 Batch mode running...
 1. H2D:                 [host to device time in ms]